Looking for middle school student (6th-8th grade; sometimes 5th grade) opportunities throughout the year? Programs include the following conditions:

 girls on the run

 Sixth through eighth grade girls are invited to be a part of the Girls on the Run Heart & Sole program (girlsontheruncentralohio.org) at the Strengthening Families Hub in the Willis Education Center.
 As a team, we’ll run, laugh and connect!
 Girls must attend both days of programming and picked up on time from each meeting.
 Program Fees sponsored by United Way of Delaware County.
-SPRING 2020 Session starts March 3 and concludes May 14.
-The 5k is on Sunday, May 17.
+Look for FALL 2020 Session information in August.

 Sixth through Eighth graders will discover the STEM (Science, Technology, Engineering, & Math) around them in a fun club atmosphere.
 STEMPossible club members will build robots, travel to different work sites to see STEM in action (to see how cars are built, hydraulics work) and celebrate in June with a trip to COSI!!
 Students are expected to attend as many Thursday clubs meetings as possible....as STEMPossible!
 This program is made STEMPossible by the Battelle Foundation!